Our Team

 Ellie Yarwood

-REGIONAL MANAGER: LONDON
+REGIONAL MANAGER: LONDON & SOUTH EAST

 Ellie has a degree in Sports Science and Business with the Open University and has 5 years working in sports development.
 Beginning her sports coaching at secondary school, she's also coached in local schools and SEND sports clubs.
 Now, Ellie is a partner of the Rugbytots Winchester LLP after working there for 4 years.